Ajay-Wong/seq2seq-attention-asr/README.md

 # seq2seq

-A library for sequence modeling and sequence-to-sequence modeling.
+A library for attention-based sequence-to-sequence modeling.

-*`RNN.lua` allows for forward or backward recurrency, requires fixed sequence length for now *`LSTM.lua` allows for peephole connections